 What’s your biggest fear?
 Is it enclosed spaces?
 Dark places?
-Spiders?
-Clowns?
+Heights?
+Snakes?
 Disappointing your parents?
-Whatever it might be, everyone, even the most macho among us, is afraid of something.
-During the Halloween season, the operators of haunted houses do their damnedest to expose these fears and use them against us.
+Whatever it might be, everyone — even the most macho among us — is afraid of something.
+During the Halloween season, the operators of haunted houses do their damnedest to expose our fears and use them against us.
 They get off on it.
 And in a sick, twisted way, so do we.

-People like getting scared.
+People love a good scare.
 How else do you explain the popularity of haunted houses?
-South Florida's haunts tend to draw long lines come October.
-Here are your options for a freaky good time this year.
+South Florida's horror attractions tend to draw long lines come October.
+Here are your options for a frightfully good time this year.

-What began as a few Halloween decorations in a garage for trick-or-treaters has turned into a full-scale, two-floor haunted house in a former Bally Total Fitness.
-Enigma — owned and operated by Billy and Karen Groeneveld — offers three haunts: The witch-themed Cursed, the clown-heavy Twisted Mayhem, and the mixed bag that is Realms of Terror.
-Patrons are shuffled into the haunts in smaller groups, which beats the aggravating large-group format of some other attractions where you miss out on scares.
-The whole thing should take you about an hour or so, giving you real bang for your buck.
-And as a bonus, a portion of that buck goes to the anti-bullying campaign Don’t Be a Monster.
-7 p.m. to midnight Friday and Saturday through October 27 and October 31 and 7 to 10:30 p.m.
-Thursday and Sunday through October 28 and October 30 at 1751 N. Military Trail, Boca Raton; 855-99-HAUNT; enigmahaunt.com.
-Tickets cost $25 to $45.
+What began as a few Halloween decorations in a garage for trick-or-treaters has turned into a full-scale, two-story haunted house in a former Bally Total Fitness.
+Enigma — owned and operated by Billy and Karen Groeneveld — offers three experiences: the witch-themed Cursed, the clown-heavy Twisted Mayhem, and the mixed bag Realms of Terror.
+Patrons are shuffled into the areas in smaller groups, which beats the aggravating large-group format of some other attractions where you miss out on scares.
+The whole thing should take you about an hour, giving you a big bang for your buck.
+Bonus: A portion of that buck goes to the anti-bullying campaign Don’t Be a Monster.
+7 p.m. to midnight Friday and Saturday through October 26 and Thursday, October 31, and 7 to 10:30 p.m.
+Thursday and Sunday beginning October 13 through 27; Wednesday, October 30; and Friday, November 1.
+Tickets cost $30 to $50.